MChimali/public-git/I❤️Algorithms/Random generator/README.md

 var randomPick = (n, min, max) => {...}.
 ```

-Using the function if we want to pick 10 random numbers between 1 and 100, we will use the above function like this:
+Using the function above, if we want to pick 10 random numbers between 1 and 100, we will use it like this:

 ```
 randomPick (10, 1, 100);